MDIL-SNU/SIMPLE-NN_v2/docs/index.rst

 ===================================

-SIMPLE-NN (SNU Interatomic Machine-learning PotentiaL packagE – version Neural Network) SIMPLE-NN is Python code to construct the neural network interatomic potential (NNP) from ab initio calculation results.
+SIMPLE-NN (SNU Interatomic Machine-learning PotentiaL packagE – version Neural Network) SIMPLE-NN is a code to construct the neural network interatomic potential (NNP) from ab initio results.
-NNP can be supported by Large-scale Atomic/Molecular Massively Parallel Simulator (LAMMPS) for atomic simulation.
+SIMPLE-NN also provides an interfacing module to LAMMPS for executing MD.

 .. note::
     Please be understood that we are currently rewriting the documentation for better readibility.
 We will finish it as soon as possible.